CIA chief admits agency used 'abhorrent' methods on detainees

 "In a limited number of cases, agency officers used interrogation techniques that had not been authorized, were abhorrent and rightly should be repudiated by all.
 And we fell short when it came to holding some officers accountable for their mistakes," Brennan said.

-Brennan said the "overwhelming majority of officers involved in the program at CIA carried out their responsibilities faithfully and in accordance with the legal and policy guidance they were provided."
+Brennan said the "overwhelming majority of officers involved in the programme at CIA carried out their responsibilities faithfully and in accordance with the legal and policy guidance they were provided."

 The Senate committee concluded that CIA, through torturing al Qaeda and other captives in secret prisons worldwide between 2002 and 2006, did not obtain information it could have gotten through non-coercive means enabling it to disrupt a single al Qaeda plot.